 My rates start at $150/hour.
 This is for the time that I am at location.
 Any required pre-production is included in this price.
 Additional personnel might be required for more complex jobs.

-Projects at night start at $300/hr and require a minimum of myself and one visual observer.
-Additional VOs and other crew may be needed.
+Projects at night require myself and at least one visual observer.

 Hyperlapses start at $300.
 This includes 2-3 takes and an edited finished product.
 See HYPERLAPSES for more information.

-Be sure to bring a laptop with plenty of hard drive space for transferring files at the end of the day.
-Please note that 4K footage takes up a lot of space and requires a fast computer not only for copying the files but also for editing.
+Be sure to bring a laptop, flash drive or MicroSD card with plenty of space for transferring files at the end of the day.
+Please note that 4K footage takes up a lot of space and requires a fast computer for viewing and editing.

 Rates above are in US dollars.
-For Canada, rates start at $190/hr (CAD) with nighttime flights starting at $380/hr.
-Hyperlapses start at $380 CAD.
+For Canada, rates start at $190/hr (CAD) with Hyperlapses starting at $380 CAD.

 Now you have a better idea of what to expect when hiring a drone for your shoot.
 Feel free to contact me with any questions or to take that next step and Hire a Drone!